 On April 16, 2014, the Company announced the positive results from the maiden National Instrument (NI) 43-101 compliant Preliminary Economic Assessment ("PEA") on its 100% owned Ixtaca Gold-Silver deposit, Mexico.
-The PEA was prepared by Moose Mountain Technical Services ("MMTS") and Knight Piésold Ltd. ("KP").
-The conclusions and recommendations of the PEA are that the Ixtaca deposit may be economically viable and the Company should proceed to a Pre-Feasibility study ("PFS").
-Highlights of the PEA are summarised below (all values shown are in \$US).
+On September 3, 2014 the Company reported an updated National Instrument (NI) 43-101 compliant PEA which significantly reduces initial capital.
+Initial capital is further reduced with an alternative "ramp-up" case that starts with a smaller 7,000 tonnes per day mill and ramps up to a 30,000 tonnes per day by Year 6.
+Both PEAs were prepared by Moose Mountain Technical Services ("MMTS") and Knight Piésold Ltd. ("KP").
+The conclusions and recommendations of both PEAs are that the Ixtaca deposit may be economically viable and the Company should proceed to a Pre-Feasibility study ("PFS").
+Highlights of the updated PEA are summarised below (all values shown are in \$US).